haubie/midiex/README.md

     - x86_64-pc-windows-msvc
     - x86_64-pc-windows-gnu

 This means you shouldn't need the Rust build tools for the above plaforms.
-Just add midiex as a dependency to your Elixir file and Rustler will download and install the correct binary.
+Just add midiex as a dependency to your Elixir project and Rustler will download and install the correct binary.

 ### Rust build tools
 If you want to use Midiex on a different platform than those listed above, or want to force complication, you'll need to have Rust's build tools installed.
 See [BUILDING.md](BUILDING.md) for more information.